Ghelder/holbertonschool-shell/io_redirections_and_filters/README.md

 ## 15. Counts the number of lines of the bin pattern.
 ## 16. Displays the lines of the root pattern and three at the end.
 ## 17. Displays lines of the user file that are not contained in the bin pattern.
+## 18. Displays all lines of a file with the first letter capitalized.